 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Not included in your delivery

-Wash and dry all produce.
-Preheat oven to 450 degrees.
-Halve, peel, and finely chop onion.
-Zest lemon until you have ½ tsp zest, then halve crosswise.
-Slice one half into thin rounds.
-Trim and discard bottom inch from asparagus stalks.
-Mince chives.
-Mince tarragon until you have 1 TBSP.
+Preheat the oven to 450 degrees.
+Halve, peel, and finely chop the onion.
+Zest, then halve the lemon.
+Slice one half into rounds.
+Mince the chives.
+Trim and discard the bottom ends of the asparagus.
+Mince 1 Tablespoon tarragon.

-Heat a drizzle of olive oil in a small pot over medium heat.
-Add onion and cook, tossing, until softened, 4-5 minutes.
-Add 1 cup water and a large pinch of salt, then bring to a boil.
-Once boiling, add couscous.
-Cover, remove from heat, and let stand until rest of meal is ready.
+Cook the couscous: Heat a drizzle of oil in a small pot over medium heat.
+Add the chopped onion and cook, tossing for 4-5 minutes, until softened.
+Add 1 cup water and bring to a boil with a large pinch of salt.
+Once boiling, add the couscous, cover and remove from the heat until the rest of the meal is ready.

-Place packets with salmon on one side of a baking sheet.
-Toss asparagus with a drizzle of olive oil and a pinch of salt and pepper on other side of sheet.
-Roast in oven until salmon is cooked through and asparagus is tender, 10-12 minutes.
-TIP: Be careful when unwrapping the cooked salmon—it may release steam.
+Place the foil packets on one side of a baking sheet.
+On the other side of the baking sheet, toss the asparagus with a drizzle of oil and a pinch of salt and pepper.
+Place in the oven for 10-12 minutes, until the salmon is opaque and the asparagus is tender.

-In a small bowl, combine tarragon, remaining chives, half the zest, and a large drizzle of olive oil.
-Season with salt, pepper, and a squeeze or two of lemon (to taste).
+In a small bowl, combine the tarragon, a pinch of lemon zest, a large drizzle of olive oil, and the remaining chives.
+Season with salt and pepper and finish with a squeeze of lemon.

 Finish and plate: Fluff the couscous with a fork and season with salt, pepper and a pinch of lemon zest.
 Serve the salmon on a bed of couscous with the asparagus to the side.
 Garnish with a squeeze of lemon and a drizzle of the tarragon-chive herb sauce and enjoy!